 ‘Borrowed’ permanently from James Lipton on The Actor’s Studio:

 What is your least favorite word?
-Can’t (technically two, but okay J)
+The “C” word.

 What sound or noise do you love?
-The sound of the ocean
+Rain on the roof of the camper

 What sound or noise do you hate?
-A drill going through concrete
+Screeching

 What profession other than your own would you like to attempt?
-Spy
+Acting

 What profession would you not like to do?
-Anything that involves killing animals.
-Being a butcher would be my worst nightmare.
+Septic worker

 If heaven exists, what would you like to hear God say when you arrive at the pearly gates?
-You’ve been a good girl, please step into my beautiful garden filled with puppies, kittens, wine and sunshine.
+Welcome to the party, your brother is waiting for you!

 Did you have a good childhood?
 Were you a wild child?
 Are you the ‘odd’ one out in your family?